Vroomfrondal/Runescape-bot/README.md

 - Download and install [NodeJS](https://nodejs.org/en/download/)
 - in your console, "npm install robotjs" will install the robotsjs library node-modules
 - Use a private server (unless you want rapidly banned on Runescape).
-I prefer [this one](https://ikov.io/).
+I prefer [this one](https://ikov.io/)

 **References**

 - [NpmSleep](https://www.npmjs.com/package/sleep)

+**Key Takeaways**

+- Better understanding of JS, including while loops
+- NodeJS is awesome
+- Javascript libraries are a beautiful thing

+- Variables
+- Methods
+- While loops